Longest 0% purchases card

 - Typical APR - this is the official rate used for comparing credit cards and loans and includes the standard rate of interest plus other costs associated with your credit such as Government Stamp Duty or annual fees.

 - Standard variable interest rate- this is the interest rate your card returns to after the interest-free period ends.
-It’s the rate you’ll be paying on all your purchases once the introductory period ends.
+It’s the rate you’ll pay on all purchases once the introductory period ends.

 - Bank charges - you’ll have to pay fees for things like late payment, cash advances or missed payments.
 Some rewards cards also charge an annual fee, so check the small print before applying because it’s often hidden away.